georgenicoll/ansible-module/README.md

 # ansible-module
-Noddy module to understand the basics of how they work.
+A noddy module and playbook to understand the basics of how modules work.